la2n2h/laptop-pricing/README.md

 In the heatmap, only RAM_GB (~0.55) has a clear correlation with Price.
 Other factors may not be prominent or not fully displayed in the image.

 ```
+# performs a regression plot analysis for multiple features against "Price" and calculates the correlation between them
 column_list = ['CPU_frequency', 'CPU_core', 'Storage_GB_SSD', 'RAM_GB']
 for column in column_list:
     sns.regplot(x=column, y="Price", data=df)